 There is also a Chrome extension if you don’t like opening the developer tools panel every time.

-Another great use of Lighthouse is integrating the API into your own systems to run the audits programmatically.
+Another great use of Lighthouse is integrating the API into your own systems to run the audits programmatically to monitor Lighthouse Scores.
 For example, if you wanted to block releases that don’t meet SEO and Performance thresholds, you could use the Lighthouse to run the tests on demand.

 This article explains the differences between PageSpeed Insights and Lighthouse.
 You should now understand that they are different tools but that PageSpeed Insights actually uses Lighthouse data and then complements it that with real-world information to give a comprehensive snapshot into the performance of a webpage.